fjnpqsr/react-native-navigation-dva/README.md

 > `npm install`

-如果卡在`node-scss`, 请尝试 `npm rebuild node-sass` 重新构建 node-sass
+if stuck at `node-scss`, try `npm rebuild node-sass` to rebuild node-sass

-tips: use `yarn` install dependencies may stuck in install node-sass, suggest use npm to install dependencies
+tips: use `yarn` install dependencies may stuck at install node-sass, suggest use npm to install dependencies

 # Todos